Publishing with Purpose

 10th Anniversary Collection

-To celebrate the 10th anniversary of Longitudinal and Life Course Studies we have made a selection of the most popular recent articles and our latest issue free to access until 30 November.
+To celebrate the 10th anniversary of Longitudinal and Life Course Studies we have made a selection of the most popular recent articles and all of Volume 11 Issue 3 free to access until 30 November.

 Social inequalities in educational attainment: The changing impact of parents' social class, social status, education and family income, England 1986 and 2010